 Types of Toilet

-While there are many factors to take into account when deciding on which kind of toilet to purchase, you’ll find that the majority of models fall into these four categories:
+While there are many factors to take into account when deciding on which kind of toilet to purchase, you’ll find that the majority of models fall into these five categories:

 This type of flushing system uses gravity to propel the waste and water downward and out of the bowl.
 Water is released from the tank and into the bowl, and all waste is sent out of the bowl and through the pipes.